Wildlife Informer is reader-supported. When you click and buy, we may earn a commission at no cost to you. All disclaimers

 • Life span: 10 years in the African jungles; up to 20 years in captivity

-• Reproduction: Females lay between five to 10 eggs in a clutch once a year.
+• Reproduction: Oviparous.
+Females lay between five to 10 eggs in a clutch once a year.
 The eggs take about two months to hatch.

 The Togo fire skink or fire skink is larger than most other skinks and prized as a pet for its longevity and bright colors.
 Endemic to the tropical jungles of Central and West Africa, the fire skink has a hermetic nature and prefers to stay hidden during the day and night by burrowing several inches below the ground.